pfroud/bike-prices/README.md

 ### Drawing the diagram

 It would make a lot of sense to have a visualization program do all the work for me.
 But, I haven't found anything that can replicate this kind of chart.
-I made a version using Tableau Public, published [here](https://public.tableau.com/profile/peter.froud#!/vizhome/roadBikes/prices), but it's pretty shitty and Tableau is pretty shitty.
+I made a version using Tableau Public, published [here](https://public.tableau.com/profile/peter.froud#!/vizhome/roadBikes/prices), but it's pretty shitty.

 Instead, I made the first proof-of-concept chart the hard way, just to see if this was a good idea.
 I used Java because it was installed on my computer, I knew how to use it, and it's easy to draw shapes with.
+Since then, the project has expanded and I'm still using Java.
 The current diagram is drawn using Erich Seifert's [`VectorGraphics2D`](http://trac.erichseifert.de/vectorgraphics2d/) library.
-Since then, the project has expanded and I'm still using Java.

 To draw a diagram:

 1. Read a text file of bike data.
 The current file is [`bikesInput.txt`](bikesInput.txt).
 1. Each entry becomes a [`Bike`](src/Bike.java) instance.
-Enums for [`Groupset`](src/Groupset.java) and [`Carbon`](src/Carbon.java) are used to describe specs.
+Enums for [`Groupset`](src/Groupset.java) and [`Carbon`](src/Carbon.java) describe specs.
-1. a [`Diagram`](src/Diagram.java) each bike, and a [`Legend`](src/Legend.java) shows what the shapes and colors used mean.
+1. A [`Diagram`](src/Diagram.java) draws each bike and a [`Legend`](src/Legend.java) shows what the shapes and colors used mean.

 You can add [`Histogram`](src/Histogram.java)s to the `Diagram` using an [`Analysis`](src/Analysis.java) object.
 Currently this is not added to the chart, but you can try it using [`AnalysisTesting`](src/AnalysisTesting.java).